evbernardes/Origami_Patterns/README.md

 While on Linux, the directory is:
 `/home/$USER/.config/inkscape/extensions/`

-## Accessing the extention:
+## Accessing the extension:
 The extension can be found on `Extensions > Origami Patterns`

 ## Input parameters:
+### Custom parameters (depends on desired Pattern)
 - Number of lines
 - Number of columns
-- Length of each grid square
-- Colors of mountain creases, valley creases and enclosure
+- etc...
+### Common parameters
-- Dashed strokes of mountain creases, valley creases and enclosure
+- Color for every type of stroke (mountain creases, valley creases and edges)
+- Dashes for every type os stroke
+- Width for every type of stroke

 ## Output:
 Creates the pattern.
+To simplify manual editing on Inkscape, the drawn pattern is composed of subgroups of of strokes.
+For example, ungrouping the Waterbomb tesselation, you get three distinct groups of objects:
+- the mountain creases
+- the valley creases
+- the edges

-To simplify editing, ungrouping it you get three distinct groups of objects: the mountain creases, the valley creases and enclosure.
-These groups can also be divided into smaller groups.
-Waterbomb example:
+These groups can also be divided into smaller groups:

 ```
 waterbomb